 Alex is a basketball coach, who, at the age of 16, created Goldhawks Basketball Club.
 Thanks to his commitment, the club has grown in popularity with over 2,000 registered members, received Clubmark accreditation and expanded to include nine satellite clubs around the county.
 Alex has completed Refereeing and Table Officiating Awards and now aims to be only the second person in the UK to hold the FIBA Academy Manager's Award.
 He was named Young Volunteer of the Year at the Surrey Sports Awards.

 Dillon is a wheelchair athlete inspired by David Weir's performance at the London 2012 Paralympic Games.
 Dillon is ranked in the UK top 10 in the 100m, 200m, 400m and 800m T54 wheelchair events, and is achieving fantastic competitive results.
 Dillon's ambition is to represent Team GB at the next Paralympics.

 Jake Ball and Felix Cash

 Jake and Felix train at Guildford City Boxing Club.
-They are both in the GB Podium Potential squad for the Olympic Games in Rio 2016.
+They were in the GB Podium Potential squad for the Olympic Games in Rio 2016.
 Jake represented Great Britain at the World Combat Games in St Petersburg.
-Felix also took part in a recent international competition in Macedonia.
+Felix also took part in a international competition in Macedonia.